FHIR/ig-registry/README.md

 Registry of published implementation guides.

-This regsitry is published for human convenience at http://www.fhir.org/guides/registry
+This registry is published for human convenience at http://www.fhir.org/guides/registry

 Other registries:

 * http://registry.fhir.org: a registry of conformance resources, including ones contained in IGs registered here

+# Editing the registry

+If you want to register a new implementation guide, or a new edition of an existing guide, edit fhir-ig-list.json and then make your changes into a pull request.
+Note that you must make sure that the JSON file is valid, or your changes will be rejected by the build process.
+Alternatively, you can email your changes to fhir-director@hl7.org

 # Documentation of Registry